leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

 - Limit time to order a food dish should be edited from the db.
 - Error management in send_menu_of_the_day_to_employees can be improved.
 - A flag of sent can be added to EmployeeMenuSelection.
+- Celery beat database should be changed to Django db instead of the file db.